The 17 Best Gambling Books Money Can Buy in 2019

 By Beth Raymer

-All the characters that one would expect to find in a semi-fictional book about sports betting are found here.
-The author, who spent four years as a bookie, explains to us how things balance out when there is a professional who knows how to beat the house.
-If you bet on sports, you need this one.
+This is a favourite gambling book in the sports betting community and also a useful one to understand how things balance out when there is a professional who knows how to beat the house.
+If you bet on sports, you should consider giving it a good read.

 The Biggest Game in Town